tsale/EDR-Telemetry/README.md

 For more details, you can refer to the [Pull Request #61](https://github.com/tsale/EDR-Telemetry/pull/61).

-*Below is the score assigned to each value currently:*
+**Below is the score assigned to each value currently:**

 - No: 0,
-- Partially: 0.5,
+- Partially: 0.5
-- Pending Response: 0,
+- Pending Response: 0
-- Via EnablingTelemetry: 1,
+- Via EnablingTelemetry: 1
-- Via EventLogs: 0.75,
+- Via EventLogs: 0.75
 - Yes: 1

 ### EDR Scores